The Amplituhedron BCFW Triangulation: Structure of BCFW Cells

 If we compare the matrices considered in this example, to the matrices constructed in Examples~\ref{example3-algo}-\ref{fuad}, which correspond to adding $c_1$ we first observe that indeed the row which corresponds to $c_1$ is uniquely determined in both cases.
 We also see that the submatrices made of the rows which correspond to $c_2,c_3$ are indeed related to the matrices considered in this example by first shifting the last column to be the first, and fixing the sign.
 Then acting with $x_1(1),$ scaling the first column by $u_1$ and adding a zero column as a last column. \end{ex}

 \begin{rmk} The nonzero entries of a matrix in domino form can be written, after one fixes some nonzero entry in each row to be $1$ as rational functions in the Pl\"ucker coordinates.
-This can be seen by undoing Algorithm~\ref{construct-matrix}, every time we undo a $x_i$ or $y_i$ operation we use \cite[Proposition 7.10]{lam2015totally} to write its parameter using the Pl\"ucker coordinates of the matrix at the time of the action, and to update the new Pl\"ucker coordinate in terms of the previous ones.
+This can be seen by undoing Algorithm~\ref{construct-matrix}, every time we undo a $x_i$ or $y_i$ operation we use \cite[Proposition 7.10]{lam2014totally} to write its parameter using the Pl\"ucker coordinates of the matrix at the time of the action, and to update the new Pl\"ucker coordinate in terms of the previous ones.
 We omit the details. \end{rmk}

-In the beginning of this section, Section~\ref{analysis}, we have defined the algorithmic permutation~$\sigma$ of~$D$, and have shown that it is made of $4k$ transpositions that record steps along $\generate$.
-By Lemma~\ref{lem:reduced_rep}, the positroid~$S$ generated by the same $\generate(D)$ attains its largest possible dimension,~$4k$.
-By the discussion in Summary~\ref{subsec:plabic}, we can deduce that these two algorithmic outcomes bear the standard correspondence between a decorated permutation and a positroid.
+In the beginning of this section Section~\ref{analysis}, we have defined the algorithmic permutation~$\sigma$ of~$D$, made of $4k$ transpositions that record steps along $\generate$.
+By Lemma~\ref{lem:reduced_rep}, the positroid cell~$S$ generated by the same $\generate(D)$ attains its largest possible dimension,~$4k$.
+By the discussion in Summary~\ref{subsec:plabic}, we can deduce that these two algorithmic outcomes bear the standard correspondence between a decorated permutation and a positroid cell.

 \begin{cor} Let $D \in \mathcal{CD}_{n,k}$ be a chord diagram.
-The decorated permutation of the positroid $S$ that arises from \textsc{construct-matrix($D$)} is the algorithmic permutation $\sigma$ of~$D$. \end{cor}
+The decorated permutation of the positroid cell $S$ that arises from \textsc{construct-matrix($D$)} is the algorithmic permutation $\sigma$ of~$D$. \end{cor}

+\begin{rmk} Our approach for showing that the BCFW cells are $4k$-dimensional is directly from the matrix construction and self-contained.
+Since we also show that the decorated permutations of these cells are given by other equivalent combinatorial descriptions, and coincide with BCFW cells defined elsewhere in the literature, we could also deduce this fact differently, e.g.~as these permutations correspond to reduced plabic graphs with $4k+1$ faces.
+Our direct approach in Lemmas~\ref{lem:reduced_rep} and~\ref{lem:more than 4} will serve us well in Section~\ref{sec:precise_ineqs}. \end{rmk}

 We now give the proof of Lemma~\ref{lem:more than 4}.

 \begin{proof}[Proof of Lemma~\ref{lem:more than 4}] The first part is straightforward.
 Consider the domino form $C$ of $V.$ Then by expanding $\det(C^I)$ with respect to the row which corresponds to $c$ we see that this determinant vanishes unless $I$ intersects the support of this row, which is precisely $A.$